-Do not waste your time trying to co-opt a “No No”
+Do not waste your time trying to co-opt a “No-No”

 The first bad method is co-option.
-If you try to integrate the “No No” into a change reflection group, s/he will sabotage it or will voluntarily slow it down.
+If you try to integrate the “No-No” into a change reflection group, s/he will sabotage it or will voluntarily slow it down.

 Kotter gives the example of a firm of consultants that found that their flagship training course no longer seemed to attract as much interest as before.

-During discussions, two groups were formed: one in favour of developing new courses and the other against it.
+During discussions, two groups were formed: one in favor of developing new courses and the other against it.
 The head then formed a committee, incorporating the leader of the group which was against change.
 His purpose was to get him interested.
-The latter sabotaged the committee by being constantly unavailable, criticising the analyses and getting them reviewed, to such a point that the head considered firing him.
+The latter sabotaged the committee by being constantly unavailable, criticizing the analyses and getting them reviewed, to such a point that the head considered firing him.
 His partner pointed out that this “No No” was working on the firm’s biggest case, with a satisfied customer and a project that was moving forward as expected.
 The committee would come to nothing and finally another firm would launch a new type of training course which will have a rate of growth of around 50%.

-In general, when you co-opt a “No No”, the following question will come up sooner or later: should s/he be excluded from the group or the company?
+In general, when you co-opt a “No-No”, the following question will come up sooner or later: should s/he be excluded from the group or the company?

-Never ignore a “No No”
+Never ignore a “No-No”

 Avoiding direct confrontation, which precisely allows them to restore things, they like to act from the sidelines.

-This can result in a mini civil war within the organisation which will irrevocably ruin all your attempts to see the opportunities for change in the crisis.
+This can result in a mini civil war within the organization which will irrevocably ruin all your attempts to see the opportunities for change in the crisis.
 On the contrary, any ‘urgent’ momentum will be diverted to serve this internal warfare.

-This is the error made by the crisis team created to adapt to the globalisation which was facing the company.
+This is the error made by the crisis team created to adapt to the globalization which was facing the company.
 The first meetings seemed to go well, but the sense of urgency rapidly dissipated.
 Some investigations inside the team allowed them to discover the misdeeds of the Director of production all over the place.

-Left out of the crisis team, he was involved in all the discussions about globalisation, outside of the crisis meetings, artfully diverting the “sense of urgency”, never opposing decisions, but regularly postponing initiatives and demonstrating exaggerated caution.
+Left out of the crisis team, he was involved in all the discussions about globalization, outside of the crisis meetings, artfully diverting the “sense of urgency”, never opposing decisions, but regularly postponing initiatives and demonstrating exaggerated caution.

 Examples: “They’re right about this point, but …” followed by an argument intended to kill the true urgency of the situation.
 Or: “No, no, the facts being given are fair, but they are not adapted to our situation”.
 Or: “This data must be put into perspective by comparing our current margins with those of Asia over a 5 year period…”, etc. etc.

-There are three good ways to manage the “No Nos“:
+There are three good ways to manage the “No-Nos“:

 - keep them busy with something else.